Evil Con Carne: Censorship

-When the show was running as a segment on Grim & Evil, the two part episode "The Smell of Vengeance" was subject to censorship in the wake of the September 11 attacks.
-The episode centered on Hector and his army using an oversized stink gun on New York City, unleashing a stench that sends its citizens into a frenzy.
-A particular scene featured people jumping off of the World Trade Center prompted the decision.
+During its Grim & Evil run, "The Smell of Vengeance" was subject to censorship in the wake of the September 11 attacks.
+The episode's plot involves Hector and his army using a weapon that produces foul-smelling odors on New York City, sending its citizens into a frenzy.
 "There are the twin towers, and you see tiny, little people hopping off the roof of the towers into the water", said Linda Simensky, then senior vice president of animation for Cartoon Network.
 "I mean, two weeks ago, you wouldn't have thought about it.
 What were the chances of anyone jumping out of the World Trade Center?"
-In response, Atoms reworked the episode, so it took place in rural Kansas instead; despite these changes, the episode was still suspended from broadcast rotation.
+In response, Atoms reworked the episode, so it took place in rural Kansas instead; despite these changes, the episode was temporarily suspended from broadcast rotation.